nodejs/citgm/README.md

-"maintainers": ["user1", "user2"] - List of module maintainers to be contacted with issues "tags": ["tag1", "tag2"]     Specify which tags apply to the module "ignoreGitHead":             Ignore the gitHead field if it exists and fallback to using github tags
+"maintainers": ["user1", "user2"] - List of module maintainers to be contacted with issues "tags": ["tag1", "tag2"]     Specify which tags apply to the module "ignoreGitHead":             Ignore the gitHead field if it exists and fallback to using github tags "yarn":                      Install and test the project using yarn instead of npm
 ```

 If you want to pass options to npm, eg `--registry`, you can usually define an